nadvolod/nextjs-e-commerce-wo/workshop/2025-august/docs/02-VSCODE-COPILOT.md

 4. Explore the generated e-commerce application
 5. Document any issues encountered

-### Task 3: Copilot Practice (25 minutes)

-1. Create a `.copilot-instructions.md` file for your project
-2. Use Copilot to generate a new React component
-3. Practice using Copilot Chat for code explanations
-4. Use inline chat to modify existing code
-5. Generate documentation for a function

-### Task 4: Troubleshooting Exercise (10 minutes)

-1. Intentionally create a common error (e.g., missing dependency)
-2. Use Copilot Chat to diagnose and fix the issue
-3. Document the solution process

 ## Best Practices for AI-Assisted Development

 ### 1. Provide Clear Context